GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 ##### Use a solution that accepts reports

-We are aware of one solution that accepts reports from the browser's COOP/COEP reporting functionality.
+There are a couple of solutions that accept reports from the browser's COOP/COEP reporting functionality:

 * [https://report-uri.com](https://report-uri.com)
 * [https://uriports.com](https://uriports.com)